-For example, Barbara is a scholar working at the Smithsonian, but she is portrayed as a plain and unrefined woman who cannot even wear heels.
-She admires Diana (her colleague), who is strong and beautiful, and wishes on a “wish-fulfillment stone” to become like her, which leads to her becoming popular with men and gaining strength and beauty.
+One of the more disappointing aspects of the movie was its tolerance of lookism.
+The character Barbara, is the most obvious example of this.
+When she is introduced, Barbara is a scholar working at the Smithsonian, and is portrayed as a plain and unrefined woman who cannot even wear heels.
+She admires Diana, who is her colleague, and wants very much to become a strong woman like her.
+When Barbara gets a sort of “wish-fulfillment stone” she wishes to become like Diana, which leads to her becoming more beautiful and strong, as well as more popular with men.

-If you have the time, go see this movie and see how you would feel about it.
+So in the end, if you have the time to spare, go and watch this movie and see how you would feel about it.